colurw/chess_NN_webapp/README.md

 excluding illegal moves or predictions with disappearing/cloned pieces.
 If the average still does not qualify as a legal move, the most confident prediction is chosen, based on an analysis of the probability vectors.
-If no legal predictions are found, the ensemble resort to a random choice from a list of all legal moves.
+If no legal predictions are found, the ensemble resort to a random choice from a list of all legal moves. <br clear="right"/>